Area 407

 Area 407 (originally titled Tape 407: The Mesa Reserve Incident) is a 2012 American found footage horror film directed by Dale Fabrigar and Everette Wallin, starring Samantha Lester, James Lyons, Melanie Lyons and Abigail Schrader.

 Plot

 The story follows two sisters, Jessie and Trish, who are flying from New York to Los Angeles on New Year's Eve.
 During the flight, the plane encounters severe turbulence and crashes in a remote area.
 The survivors soon realize they have landed within a secret government testing zone and are being hunted by unknown predators.
 The film is presented through the lens of a handheld camera, capturing the escalating tension and fear as the group struggles to survive the night.
 As they seek shelter and attempt to evade the unseen threats, the survivors face internal conflicts and the realization that help may not be coming.
-The movie builds suspense through its found footage style.